-- Hope Place Women and Children's Shelter: Short term shelter, 12 month drug and alcohol recovery, domestic violence, education, employment readiness, spiritual discipleship.
+- Hope Place Women and Children's Shelter: Short term shelter, 12 month drug and alcohol recovery, domestic violence recovery, education, employment readiness, spiritual discipleship.
 Homeless women and mothers with children up to age 18.
 South Seattle.

-- Riverton Place: Residential recovery, 40 beds.
-Adult men.
-Life skills, employment readiness, spiritual discipleship.
-South Seattle.
+- Riverton Place: Transitional programs and housing, serves adult men.
+Life skills and employment readiness, spiritual discipleship.
+70 beds, South Seattle.

-- Son Rise House: Transitional housing, 12 units.
+- Son Rise House: Transitional programs and housing, spiritual discipleship serves adult women and mothers with children.
+12 units.
 Kent, WA.